elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The WebSocket protocol, described in the specification RFC 6455 provides a way to exchange data between browser and server via a persistent connection.
+  <div><strong>Interview Response:</strong> The WebSocket protocol, described in the RFC 6455, provides a way to exchange data between browser and server via a persistent connection.
 The data can be passed in both directions as “packets”, without breaking the connection and additional HTTP-requests.
-WebSocket is especially great for services that require continuous data exchange, e.g., online games, real-time trading systems and so on.
+WebSocket is especially great for services that require continuous data exchange, e.g., online games and real-time trading systems.
     </div>
   </div>
 </details>